pine64/website/content/blog/september_2024.md

 You can check it out [here](https://codeberg.org/MorsMortium/GTKWatchFace) along with instructions on installing it on your PineTime in the README.
 Contributors welcome!

-## Want to contribute to the next community update ?
+### Want to contribute to the next community update?

 Do you have a cool project that you're working on you'd like to be mentioned?
 Is there something you're interested in that you'd like to write about related to Pine64?
 Something we'll be doing going forward is a spotlight for projects within the Pine64 community.
 If you're interested please contact us!